Aviva Investors appoints former Standard Life exec as CEO

-LONDON, July 19 British insurer Aviva has appointed Euan Munro, formerly of Standard Life Investments , as chief executive of its global asset management business, Aviva Investors, it said on Friday.
+LONDON British insurer Aviva (AV.L) has appointed Euan Munro, formerly of Standard Life Investments (SL.L), as chief executive of its global asset management business, Aviva Investors, it said on Friday.

 Munro will take up the role in January 2014, taking over from John Misselbrook, who is leading the business temporarily while it deals with a shake-up intended to streamline the company and boost profit.